 - Oil spill in a jar: Another guest earthkeeper shared the story of Ibis: A True Whale Story by John Himmelman.
 Ibis is caught in a fisherman's net and gets in real trouble!
 “Just imagine,” said our guest, “that Ibis might also be caught in an oil spill.”
 To help us, she took a glass jar of water and poured oil into it.
 We could see clearly as oil reached down into the water and then returned to float on the top.
 She then took a series of items and dipped them into the “oil slick.”
 We could see the awful damage!
 A white feather became brown and slimy and lifeless looking.
 As the guest raised a beautiful white sand dollar to place in the “slick” all the students cried out “No!”
 The guest poised her hand and said, “If you will try to always remember your Earthkeeper goals and to be curious about whales and the waters they swim, I will spare this lovely sand dollar!”
 All the children eagerly agreed.
 The oil slick was placed in our whale center and gave us much to think about.

 - A whale video: We watched Gift of the Whales in which Dan Hunter, a Native American from Alaska comes to respect and love the whales as he listens to the ancient wisdom of his grandfather and the modern-day wisdom of a wild life biologist.
 He learns he too wants to be a friend to the whales.

-- A whale folktale: We read Whale Brother by Barbara Steiner (Walker, 1988) in which another young boy, Omu, discovers the wonder of these great creatures that are our brothers.
+- A whale folktale: We read Whale Brother by Barbara Steiner in which another young boy, Omu, discovers the wonder of these great creatures that are our brothers.
 Omu learns that good works take time and effort and love.
-Whales have much to teach us and were held in great respect by Native Americans.
+Whales have much to teach us and are held in great respect by many Native American tribes.